gssbusinessgithub/personal_investment/README.md

-# personal_investment
+# stock_indicators
-Python programs for personal investment strategies and analytics -- none of the figures provoked from the code is financial advice.
+Python programs for stock indicators and analysis.

 credits for MACD_V1 -- these are sources that helped me put together MACD_V1: